MAG's digital transformation take off with Microsoft

 Microsoft, which commissions four case studies a year to showcase how its suite of tools are used in the workplace, chose to focus this time on MAG and its large, non-stop operation.
 The digital transformation spans both operational and office-based colleagues, meaning every aspect of the business will feel its benefit, and so too will passengers.

-MAG, which owns and operates Manchester, London Stansted and East Midlands airports welcomed more than 60 passengers in 2019, with operations running 24 hours a day, 365 days a year across five terminals, and four runways.
+MAG, which owns and operates Manchester, London Stansted and East Midlands airports welcomed more than 60 million passengers in 2019, with operations running 24 hours a day, 365 days a year across five terminals, and four runways.